The Princess Bride (novel): Plot

-The novel opens with William Goldman, the fictional author, explaining how he came to write the story.
+The novel opens with William Goldman explaining how he came to write the story.
 He describes discovering that the "historical tale" he believed he knew from his father was actually a "good parts" abridgement.
-Upon finding the original, verbose work by the equally fictional S. Morgenstern, Goldman decides to create his own "good parts" version, which forms the main narrative.
+Upon supposedly finding the original, verbose work by the fictional S. Morgenstern, Goldman decides to create his own "good parts" version, which forms the main narrative.

 In the Renaissance-era country of Florin, a young farm woman named Buttercup often bosses her servant, Westley.
 His constant reply, "As you wish," eventually reveals his love for her, which she reciprocates.
 Westley leaves to seek his fortune so they can marry, promising to return.
 However, Buttercup later receives news that the Dread Pirate Roberts attacked Westley's ship, leading her to believe he is dead.
 Years pass, and she is betrothed to Prince Humperdinck, heir to Florin's throne.

 Before the wedding, Buttercup is kidnapped by a trio of outlaws: the Sicilian criminal genius Vizzini, the Spanish fencing master Inigo Montoya, and the enormous Turkish wrestler Fezzik.
 As they ascend the Cliffs of Insanity, a man in black pursues them.
 Vizzini cuts their rope, but the man clings to the cliff face.

 The man in black reaches the top, where Inigo challenges him to a duel.
 Inigo reveals he seeks revenge on a six-fingered man who killed his father, Domingo Montoya.
 They engage in a skilled sword fight, which the man in black wins, but he spares Inigo's life out of respect.

 The man in black continues his pursuit.
 Vizzini orders Fezzik to stop him, and Fezzik, preferring fair play, challenges the man to a wrestling match.
 The man outmaneuvers Fezzik, choking him unconscious.
-The Man confronts Vizzini, who has blindfolded Buttercup, who proposes a Battle of Wits involving two goblets and the deadly "iocane powder."
-After a series of deceptions, elaborate speeches on intellectual prowess and trickery, Vizzini fools The Man into drinking the poisoned wine.
-However, both cups were poisoned, leading to a surprised Vizzinis death.
-The Man in black claims to have built up an immunity to the universally fatal poison.
+The man confronts Vizzini, who has blindfolded Buttercup, and proposes a Battle of Wits involving two goblets and the deadly "iocane powder."
+After a series of deceptions and elaborate speeches on intellectual prowess and trickery, Vizzini fools the man into drinking the poisoned wine.
+However, both cups were poisoned, leading to a surprised Vizzini's death.
+The man in black claims to have built up an immunity to the universally fatal poison.